Errorking404/ViRus/README.md

 3. RUBY
 4. PYTHON
 5. Ultrasurf vpn [Download from here](https://play.google.com/store/apps/details?id=us.ultrasurf.mobile.ultrasurf)
+6. Alot of patience.

+**NOTE:**
+WAIT FOR AT LEAST 40 TO 50 MINUTES IF YOU ARE RUNNING THIS 1ST TIME.

+**MOST IMPORTANT**
+Please Support me.

 **Installation**
 Just Copy and Paste following command in Termux/Linux.
 ```